Hello there, and welcome to my website! Please feel free to explore by scrolling this page, and using the overhead bar to jump from page to page.

 Check out the blog section of my website to see what I'm currently up to!

-Martina’s passion also lies in art song, recital, and contemporary music.
-In March 2019, she premiered a work called Sanctus per soprano, controtenore, flauto e clarinetto, by French-Canadian composer Francis Patrick Ubertelli in Toronto, Canada.
+Aside from Martina’s “at-home” feeling on the operatic stage, she is equally as passionate about art song, oratorio, recital, and contemporary music.
+In March 2019, Martina premiered a work called Sanctus per soprano, controtenore, flauto e clarinetto, by French-Canadian composer Francis Patrick Ubertelli in Toronto, Canada.
 She made her debut with Opera Atelier that same season, singing Chorus in Mozart’s Idomeneo.

 In the summer of 2018, Martina attended countertenor Michael Chance’s SienAgosto summer intensive program in Siena, Italy.

-Martina played the title role in Gilbert and Sullivan’s Patience at Opera NUOVA Summer Intensive in 2017.
-In both summers of 2016 and 2017, she attended the Vocal Techniques Workshop in St. Andrews-by-the-Sea, New Brunswick directed by Wendy Nielsen.
+Previous role and professional development experiences include Martina's performance of the title role in Gilbert and Sullivan’s Patience at Opera NUOVA Summer Intensive in 2017, and in both summers of 2016 and 2017, her attendance at the Vocal Techniques Workshop in St. Andrews-by-the-Sea, New Brunswick directed by Wendy Nielsen.